vapstack/rbi/README.md

 ## Configuration

 All runtime controls are configured through `Options`.
-Recommended pattern is to set only the fields you need.
+Recommended pattern is to set only the required fields.

 ```go
 db, err := rbi.New[uint64, User](bolt, rbi.Options{